 Team Care Compliance Service

-Comprehensive Mock Inspection: Your Proactive Path to CQC Excellence
+Comprehensive Mock Inspection: Your Proactive Path to Excellence

-Comprehensive Mock Inspection: Your Proactive Path to CQC Excellence
+Comprehensive Mock Inspection: Your Proactive Path to Excellence

 To prepare effectively, a provider must first understand what the CQC is looking for.
 The commission’s entire assessment framework is built around five key questions, formerly known as the Key Lines of Enquiry (KLOEs).
 These questions provide the structure for every inspection, guiding the inspectors as they assess the quality of care.
 A successful service must be able to provide positive evidence for each one.